Karwelox/VisuaLive/ReadMe.md

 If the variance is under a certain threshold, we calculate the BPM as : sum of the delta times of the queue / size of the queue. <br>
 The bpm values is updated, unless it is similar to the previous BPM value detected. <br><br>

+If no beats are detected for a pre defined amount of seconds (3), the variance threshold is set to a high value, so the system can update the calculation of the estimate of the bpm.

 # TOUCHDESIGNER